asamallab/Poset-Hypergraph-Curvature/README.md

 1. **_generate_poset.py_**: Python script to generate the two-dimensional simplicial complex associated with a hypergraph.
 Details of the input and output files are provided within the script.
 2. **_poset_geometry.py_**: Python script to compute the Forman-Ricci curvatures, scalar curvatures and the Euler characteristic of the two-dimensional simplicial complex associated with a hypergraph.
 Details of the input and output files are provided within the script.

+## Hypergraph datasets

+The directory [hypergraph_datasets]() contains the 12 real-world hypergraphs considered in our work.

+**Note:** Please cite the mentioned references if you use a dataset in your work.

+**biogrid**
+[1] Stark, C.; Breitkreutz, B.J.; Reguly, T.; Boucher, L.; Breitkreutz, A.; Tyers, M. BioGRID: A general repository for interaction datasets.
+Nucleic Acids Res.
+2006, 34, D535–D539.